Hooked a Bird

 - Release the bird (if healthy) by placing it on the ground near the water and allowing it to take off.

-- If the bird has swallowed the hook or is severely injured, contact a local wildlife rehabilitator.
-1-888-404-3922
+- If the bird has swallowed the hook or is severely injured, contact a local seabird rehabilitator.
+For help finding one, use the link to the locator app at MyFWC.com/Unhook.

-- Don’t feed the birds, which teaches them to approach where they are more likely to be hooked.
+- Don’t feed the birds, which teaches them to approach where they are more likely to interfere with fishing.

 - Cover bait buckets and take unused bait home.